Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 There are no design or color variations found for Little Champ.
 The sculpture did not do well in the first release, which explains why he is seldom seen on the secondary market.
 His second release, at a lower price, did not sell well either.
 This piece is hard to find.

-A limited edition in red was produced for presentation to the American Olympic Baseball Team members in 1984.
+A limited edition sculpture in red was produced for presentation to the American Olympic Baseball Team members in 1984.
 This sculpture was on a slightly larger, odd shaped base making the piece taller than the standard issue.

 The limited edition sculpture was not numbered.
 The exact number produced was never released and is not known, but was likely in the neighborhood of 30 items.